 Despite the rising tide of threats, there are steps you can take:

-Identify and remove unwanted apps, programs, files and downloads, using a powerful Mac scanning software, such as CleanMyMac 3.
-It is the simplest way to declutter your Mac and remove unwanted files.
+Identify and remove malicious apps and files using a powerful Mac protection tool, such as CleanMyMac X. It is the simplest way to remove malware threats.

 Use common sense when clicking emails, downloads, or popups.
 If something looks like a scam, it usually is.